Population-Transcriptomics/scATAC-mouse-human-control/README.md

 ----------------------------------------------------------------------

 In the second experiment, we FACS-sorted the cells before loading, thus adding one potential source of stress and damage.
+Nevertheless, we used gentle FACS conditions (nozzle size of 100 μm), to reflect the actual settings that would be recommended when working with fragile cells.
 We loaded the cells with or without washing them after FACS-sorting.
 48 samples (single cells, empty chambers, doublets) from each C1 run were multiplexed in one MiSeq run.